 |Homepage.||This page: A popular children's card games from the 70s|

-Who remembers this car card game?These addictive playing cards are still available, but surely their heyday was back in the 1970s and 1980s, when eager children tried to out-do each other with their particular 'hand' of top trump cards.
+Who remembers the Top Trumps card games?These addictive playing cards are still available, but surely their heyday was back in the 1970s and 1980s, when eager children tried to out-do each other with their particular 'hand' of top trump cards.

 The variety of subjects covered was quite broad, but naturally all my sets featured fossil-fuel burning beauties, such as the Caddy Eldorado, and wedgy Lotus Elite ...

-I was given this set when I was knee-high to a grasshopper, and for some reason I could never bring myself to chuck it away.
+I was given this set when I was knee-high to a grasshopper, and I could never bring myself to throw it away.
 Where my other sets are I really don't know - dragsters, motorcycles, Grand Prix cars and more all had their own sets, full of makes and models you'd never heard of.

-One car that I've never heard of, and featured by Top Trumps, is the Bricklin - a rakish and claustrophobic looking 2 door wedge.
+One car that I'd not heard of previously, and featured by Top Trumps, is the Bricklin - a rakish and claustrophobic-looking 2 door wedge.
 The handy information on the back of the card tells the spotty-faced player that it was powered by a V8 (no surprises there then), of 5897cc, and produced 220bhp.
-Other fascinating facts, such as its turning circle (10.4m) and the size of its oil tank (4.7litres), are also kindly proferred.
+Other fascinating facts, such as its turning circle (10.4m) and the size of its oil tank (4.7litres), are also kindly profferred.

 |Website by ableweb.|